What is Disney's All Star Sports Resort?

 The bathroom features a single sink and mirror (compared to double sinks at Port Orleans Riverside and French Quarter) in a vanity area separate from the tub and toilet.
 The showers have liquid soap and shampoo dispensers.

-Rooms also feature a clock radio, small table with two chairs, a small safe, a TV and a small 6-drawer dresser.
-Storage space is adequate for 2.
-The bath tub has a retractable cord that makes a handy clothes line.
-Hair dryers may be requested from housekeeping, they are not standard in each room.
+Rooms also feature a clock radio, small table with two chairs, a small safe, mini-refrigerator, a TV, hair dryer, telephone with voice mail, iron and ironing board as well as a small 6-drawer dresser.
+Storage space is adequate for two.
+The bathtub has a retractable cord that makes a handy clothes line.

 Room views either overlook a parking lot, the central courtyard of your building, or landscaped areas between the buildings.
 All are considered Standard Views.

-As of June 1, 2007 all Disney resorts (and all guest rooms) are non-smoking.
+NOTE: All Disney resorts (and all guest rooms) are nonsmoking.
 There are a limited number of outside designated smoking areas.
 Check your resort map or ask a Cast Member.

 What should I expect to pay for a room at the All Star Sports?

-The All-Star resorts are considered "Value" resorts at Disney, and their prices are among the least expensive offered at Disney resorts.
-There are Value Season, Regular Season, Summer Season, Peak Season and Holiday Season rates.
-These are regular rate prices and do not include the Florida Sales Tax nor the county resort tax for Osceola County.
+The All-Star resorts are considered “Value” resorts at Disney, and their prices are among the least expensive offered at Disney resorts.
 Rates are based on double occupancy.
 No charge for children under 17 years old when in the same room as the adults.
 For each adult over 2 there is a $10 per night charge per person.

 Sometimes there are special rates for Annual Pass Holders, AAA members, or Florida residents.
 Be sure to inquire when you call for reservations!